marco-caputo/multilevel-graphs/docs/source/installation.rst

 Dependencies
 ------------

-MultiLevelGraphs has a few dependencies which should be installed automatically when you install the library.
+MultiLevelGraphs has a dependency on NetworkX library.
+This should be installed automatically when you install MultiLevelGraphs using the command above.
-However, for reference, here are the main dependencies:

-- NetworkX
-- typing
-- abc

-If you encounter any issues during installation, make sure these libraries are installed and updated to compatible versions.
+If you encounter any issues during installation, make sure NetworkX is installed and updated to a compatible version (>=3.3).

 Uninstallation
 --------------